KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Autocomplete-Article.md

                 This view can be styled with a ``Autocomplete/ToolbarStyle``, which can be applied with the ``SwiftUICore/View/autocompleteToolbarStyle(_:)`` modifier.

                 You can also use completely custom item & item separator views.

+                This view is used as the standard toolbar by the ``KeyboardView``.
+This means that you can style it with a global style modifier.
             }
         }
     }